To be accepted in the Conservation Dogs Programme, handlers must have:

 - accessing protected species and pest detection dog services, and

 It also provides minimum standards for dog welfare and professional behaviour.

 Contact the Conservation Dogs Programme Manager to request a copy.

 Helen Neale, Manager, Conservation Dogs Programme

-These documents are being made available outside DOC to share our best practice.
+We are making the document/s available outside DOC to share our best practice.
 Any use by members of the public is at their own risk and DOC disclaims all liability in reference to that risk.

-As the documents were written for DOC staff they may include DOC-specific terms and reference internal documents only accessible to DOC staff.
+The document/s were written for DOC staff and may include DOC-specific terms and reference internal documents only accessible to DOC staff.
 You may need further help to do the work described and also need to get authorisation.
 Caveats may apply.

 Viewing files on this page

 If you can't view these files contact us to request another format.